pirica/adult-pay-sites/README.md

 Release notes:
 - Actually just for test propouses, interface functional but just play or download one free to use vídeo. (beta version)
 - Addon Filesmonster.com for Kodi only interface without oficial API yet (avaliable soon)

+# How to install Filesmonster Addon in Kodi:
+You can install Filesmonster addon using by 3 diferent ways, choose the one that you prefer acording your circunstances (in every way auto-update of this addon ins enabled by default):
+- A MODE: install only Filesmonster Addon from a zip file
+- B MODE: install filesmonster repository freom a zip file and then in kodi, from this repository, install Filesmonster addon. (using this way you will install diferent addons that could be included inside this repo int he futur)
+- c MODE: install filesmonster repository from a URL source (advanced instalation procedure) and then in kodi, from this repository, install filesmonster addon. (you can use this installation mode if your are not able to put a zip file inside your kodi system, or you can acces to a folder where zip file is located)

+# MODE A: INSTALL ONLY FILESMONSTER ADDON FROM ZIP FILE

+# MODE B: INSTALL FILESMONSTER REPO FROM ZIP FILE AND THEN FILESMONSTER ADDON FROM KODI

 ## Simple installation procedure.

 If you can't upload or open our repository zip file to kodi you must try the "Advanced installation procedure" (latter in this document).